-The winery is located in the municipality of Meyreuil in the French Provence
+The estate is located in the municipality of Meyreuil in the French Provence

-, Monks of the Order of Carmelites laid vineyards here in the 16th century, dug the cellar into the mountain and built the château.
-At that time it was owned by the "winegrower king” René of Anjou, the count of Provence.
-It has been owned by the Rougier family since 1850, now in its sixth generation.
+, Monks of the Carmelite order planted the vineyards here in the 16th century, dug the cellar into the mountain and built the château.
+At that time it was owned by the “winemaker king” René von Anjou, the count of Provence.
+The Rougier family has owned it for six generations since 1850.
 Today it is run by René Rougier and his son Jean-François.
 The total property covers 100 hectares, of which 17 hectares are used for viticulture.
-These make up a considerable part of the appellation palette
+These make up a significant part of the appellation palette

-The cultivars are Grenache Noir, Mourvèdre, Cinsault, Téoulier Noir, Clairette Blanche, Ugni Blanc, Grenache Blanc and Muscat Blanc mixed sentence
+The varieties Grenache Noir, Mourvèdre, Cinsaut, Téoulier Noir, Clairette Blanche, Ugni Blanc, Grenache Blanc and Muscat Blanc are partly cultivated mixed sentence

 , The vines are very old, the oldest date from 1891.
 René Rougier, who has been working the estate since 1952, has never replaced a vine.
 The rustic wines are traditionally vinified with long fermentation and little new wood.
 The extremely long-lasting white wine mainly consists of Clairette Blanche (80%), fermented in wooden barrels and is aged for up to two years.
 The château first became famous for its rosé from Grenache Noir, Mourvèdre and Cinsaut.
 The long-lived and tannin-rich red wine is blended from numerous varieties with the majority of Mourvèdre.